 As with the MOXFQ, the EQ-5D appeared sensitive to changes in health status following intervention with improvements in item scores for pain, mobility, activity, and depression/anxiety.
 Self care scores did not change significantly following intervention but this was expected given that the majority of foot surgery patients are fully ambulatory.
 Few patients complained of anxiety or depression, though there was a small improvement in anxiety scores post intervention.
 This change may have been a consequence of asking patients to complete the pre operative questionnaire immediately prior to their surgery, when anxiety is likely to be a prominent feature.

 EQ-5D Pain, Mobility and Activity items demonstrated the greatest score change following intervention.
 Similarly, the MOXFQ demonstrated improvement in pain, walking/standing and social interaction scores.
 Based on the current study, it could be assumed that anxiety and self care as measured by the EQ-5D are not significant concerns for patients undergoing ambulatory foot surgery.
-Macran et al. investigating health status in patients attending for routine Podiatry treatment similarly concluded that anxiety/depression and self care concerns are not an important characteristic of patients with foot disorders
+Macran et al. investigating health status in patients attending for routine Podiatry treatment similarly concluded that anxiety/depression and self care concerns are not an important characteristic of patients with foot disorders .

 The combined responses to each item of the EQ-5D generates an index which does appear to be a useful tool for the assessment of health related quality of life following foot surgery in the short-term.
 An advantage of utilising the EQ-5D index is that it can be used as a comparative measure of health status for a variety of chronic conditions.
 The adoption of the EQ-5D index scores creates a ‘level playing field’ allowing an unbiased assessment of health need and outcomes.
 The mean EQ-5D index score for patients prior to Podiatric Surgery was 0.66.
 An age matched sample of the UK population has previously reported index scores of 0.8 .
 By way of comparison to the current study, patient groups with scores of between 0.62 and 0.73 include sufferers of lower back pain, Parkinson’s disease, Rheumatoid Arthritis functional class 1 and patients at 6 months following a stroke [38–40].
 It is intriguing to note that following foot surgery, the mean index score rises to 0.86, exceeding that of the age matched population sample.

 This finding suggests that patients attending for podiatric surgery are, for the most part in reasonable general health in respect of systemic diseases but are specifically hampered by local (foot) pathology which causes pain and impedes mobility.
 The majority of patients in the current study (97.1%) were systemically well or suffered only minor ailments controlled with medication.
 The EQ-5D VAS is a subjective assessment of the patient’s health state using a ‘health thermometer’.
 Pre and post operation the VAS scores remain relatively high (8.12 and 8.18 respectively).
 Suggesting that despite foot pain and mobility difficulties, patients’ actually considered their health state to be good.